Ben McPherson (Scottish footballer)

-Ben McPherson (born 19 March 2004) is a Scottish professional footballer who plays as a defender for Partick Thistle on loan from Celtic.
+Ben McPherson (born 19 March 2004) is a Scottish professional footballer who plays as a defender for Partick Thistle.

 Club career

 Celtic

 McPherson has been a part of Celtic's B team since coming through the club's youth academy.

 McPherson extended his Celtic deal in December 2022.

 Queen's Park (loan)

 McPherson joined Scottish Championship side Queen's Park on a season long loan in August 2023.
 McPherson made his Queen's Park debut in a 2–1 home win over Arbroath.

 Partick Thistle (loan)

 In August 2025, McPherson joined Scottish Championship club Partick Thistle on a season long loan.

+McPherson scored his first goal for Thistle, opening the scoring in a 2–0 away win against Raith Rovers.

+McPherson, alongside fellow Celtic loanee Josh Clarke, agreed to sign for Partick Thistle on a permanent basis in February 2026.